demisto/content/Packs/VersaDirector/Integrations/VersaDirector/README.md

 There is no context output for this command.
 ### vd-template-sdwan-policy-rule-create
 ***
-Create an SD-WAN policy rule associated with a specific template.
+Create an SDWAN policy rule associated with a specific template.

 #### Base Command